Family and Friends Plan your Visit to Campus

-All parking lots are open on Commencement Day.
-A shuttle will run from the Schwartz Center parking lot to the MAC Center.
+All parking lots are open on Commencement day.
+Handicap parking is available.
+Shuttles will run to and from the ceremony venue.

 For your safety and the safety of others, guests and their possessions are subject to inspection as a condition of admittance.
-The university reserves the final decision on all items brought into the venue.
-Hall Security will carry out security checks at the entrance of the MAC Center.
+The University reserves the final decision on all items brought into the venue.
+Hall Security will carry out security checks at the entrance of the ceremony venue.
 Our priority is to do this as quickly as possible.
 Please allow plenty of time to get in the venue for the ceremony.
-Venue doors open 90 minutes before the ceremony processional.

 - Animals (other than those used as a service animal)

 - Laser pointers (Note: the use of a laser-point device will result in criminal charges and ejection from the ceremony)

 - Whistles or Noisemakers